learn-anything/learn-anything/readme.md

 ## Run web

-> First need to make Electron + TinyBase + front end sync works smoothly.
+> First need to make Electron + TinyBase + front end sync work smoothly.

 <!-- TODO: automate creating of `.env` file with default content as part of `pnpm setup` command -->
 <!-- TODO: do same for API .env too -->